johannesmik/wipro/sheet0/README.md

-Sheet 0, or Python Installation Party
+Sheet 0: Python Installation Party
 =====================================

 Our main goal in this very first exercise is to make sure that everyone has a functioning python environment on his laptop.